seriouslyjames/Cyclistic-Bikes-Case-Study/Data_Processing.md

              end_lng;
 ```

-Unlike our earlier conversion of the trip start and end date/time columns - now that we've deleted the original columns, lets recreate the Latitude and Longitude columns with the original column names but with the Decimal datatype and convert our data to these 'new' columns
+Unlike our earlier conversion of the trip start and end date/time columns - now that we've deleted the original columns, lets recreate the Latitude and Longitude columns with the original column names but with the Decimal datatype and convert our data to these 'new' columns.

-Add the same columns we just dropped but with the updated Decimal dataype
+Add the same columns we just dropped but with the updated Decimal dataype.

 ```sql
 ALTER TABLE dbo.combined_table